 Introduction to Cognitive Science

-This course introduces students to the study of Cognitive Science as the intersection of an array of interrelated disciplines including philosophy, psychology, linguistics, anthropology, computer science, human-computer interaction, and neuroscience.
+This course introduces students to cognitive science, a field at the intersection of several disciplines including philosophy, psychology, linguistics, computer science, human-computer interaction, and neuroscience.
+The course has two broad aims:

-Students attend 2 hours of lecture per week, 2 hours of lab per week, as well as a biweekly tutorial hour.
+Students attend 2 hours of lecture per week, 2 hours of programming lab per week, as well as 1 hour of tutorial.

 This course is divided into three themed blocks: